Beginning Tuesday, Nov. 1, 2022, online license renewal will officially open for the 2023-25 biennium.

-To assist you in renewing your license, FBPE is providing you with general information, helpful hints, and basic instructions for accessing your account and renewing your license online.
-We have also included information about license status changes and continuing education requirements.
-Please read the information very carefully prior to renewing your license.
+Please read the information very carefully before renewing your license.
 If you have any issues accessing your account, please call the Board office at (850) 521-0500 and select “Renewal” for assistance.

 General Renewal Information

 Renewal Fee: You can save $10 if you renew your Professional Engineer license before Jan.
-15, 2021.
-Renewal fees include a $5 unlicensed activity fee, which FBPE must charge pursuant to Chapter 497.140, Florida Statutes, Fees.
+15, 2023.
+Renewal fees include a $5 unlicensed activity fee, which FBPE must charge under Chapter 497.140, Florida Statutes, Fees.
 (If your license is currently delinquent, your renewal fee will be $222.50.)
 If you fail to renew by the deadline of Feb.
-28, 2021, you must pay a $25 delinquent fee.
-Renewal fees are:
+28, 2023, you must pay a $25 delinquent fee.

-Engineering Companies: Following a change in the Florida statutes in 2019, companies offering engineering services in Florida are no longer required to hold Certificates of Authorization.
-Instead, any company offering engineering services in Florida must have a licensed Professional Engineer qualify them; qualified business organizations do not need to be renewed every two years.
+Engineering Companies: Any company offering engineering services in Florida must be registered with the Department of Business and Professional Regulation and have a licensed Professional Engineer qualify them.
+Qualified business organizations do not need to be renewed every two years.
 For more information, see the Engineering Firms page under the Licensure section on the FBPE website.

 Online Printing of Licenses: PE licenses are only available through your account at myfloridalicense.com.
 Licenses cannot be mailed.
-Check your licensure record prior to renewal to ensure that the email address and other information associated with your license is current and accurate.
+Check your licensure record before renewal to ensure that the email address and other information associated with your license are current and accurate.
 If any information is dated or incorrect, you risk not getting important notices from the Board.

-Continuing Education Requirements: Professional Engineers licensed in Florida are required to obtain 18 continuing education hours to renew their licenses.
+Continuing Education Requirements: Professional Engineers licensed in Florida must take 18 continuing education hours to renew their licenses.
 For more information about the CE requirement, visit the Continuing Education section of FBPE’s website.
 Exceptions to the CE requirement include:

-Inactive Licensees: If your license is currently “inactive” and you want to become “active,” you can renew your license at myfloridalicense.com and pay the renewal fee (see above).
+- Inactive Licensees: If your license status is currently inactive and you want to become active, you can renew your license at myfloridalicense.com and pay the renewal fee (see above).
 Once that is complete, contact the Board office at (850) 521-0500 ext.
 113, to find out how to complete the status change.
-You may be required to show that you have completed the 18 hours of CE if your license has been “inactive” for more than a year.
+You may be required to show that you have completed the 18 hours of CE if your license has been inactive for more than a year.

-Attestation Statements: Each licensee must attest to the accuracy of their licensure information, the completion of CE for the renewal period, and the reporting of any disciplinary action taken against your license in another jurisdiction.
-Your license will not renew until you have provided a response to these statements.
+Attestation Questions: Each licensee must attest to the accuracy of their licensure information, the completion of CE for the renewal period, and the reporting of any disciplinary action taken against your license in another jurisdiction.
+While you may be able to complete the renewal process and pay your renewal fee, your license will not renew until you have responded to these statements.

 Receipts: You should receive an automatic email from the Department of Business and Professional Regulation licensing system confirming that your renewal application has been received.
 This email will contain an Online Payment Summary in the form of a PDF attachment.
 This serves as a receipt.